 ARS provides time-limited services needed to support an individual in employment.
 Vocational Rehabilitation can fund a maximum of 24 months of job coaching and follow-along services unless the IPE indicates more than 24 months of services are necessary for the individual to achieve job stability before transitioning to extended services.
 Prior to the purchase of supported employment services, the counselor determines the need for services, the appropriate funding stream for extended services, and the selected CRP through informed choice and identified on the IPE.

-The transition to the extended services (long-term funding source) occurs after the individual is employed at the goal of 15 hours established in ARS policy and begins to stabilize on the job.
+The transition to the extended services occurs after the individual has been employed for the maximum number of hours stated in the Individualized Plan for Employment, consistent with the individual's abilities and informed choice.
+ARS will revise its policies on the transition to extended services, where those policies refer to a minimum number of hours that an individual must work per week before extended services are considered.

 After the determination of funding for extended services, the individual must maintain employment for at least 90 days before the individual's case is a successful closure and before he/she is transitioned to extended services.
 This transition would be completed within a 24-month time frame of supported employment services, including job coaching.
 If a determination is made based that the individual needs more than 24 months of services to achieve job stability and the time-limited services of job coaching, ARS will obtain justification from the CRP.